logickernel/agileflow/README.md

 Patches are incremented automatically upon validated merges to the release branches.
 This keeps versioning consistent and transparent, making it easier to track small changes or bug fixes.

-## Branching Strategy

-AgileFlow's branching model ensures that development and bug fixes are handled in a structured, scalable way.

-### Development Branches

-Development branches are used for feature additions and bug fixes.
-They branch off the release branch they intend to merge into and follow these naming conventions:

-1. **Feature Branches (`feat/*`)**: For developing new features.
-Merges back into the corresponding release branch when features are ready.
-Example: `feat/new-login`.

-2. **Bug Fix Branches (`fix/*`)**: For fixing bugs.
-These are also merged into the relevant release branch.
-Example: `fix/login-error`.

-3. **Hotfix Branches (`hotfix/*`)**: For urgent fixes in production.
-They allow applying critical patches without interfering with other in-progress development.
-Once resolved, these branches are merged back into their release branch, typically after the release has already been finalized, preventing any further contributions.
-    - Merging strategies like **cherry-picking** or **rebasing** can be used to apply these fixes cleanly into other branches if necessary.

-4. **Development Branches (`dev/*`)**: Generic development branches for large changes, specially useful before `1.0.0`.

 ### Main Branch